splunk/kube-bundler/docs/00_intro.md

 * Need more configuration details, including descriptions, default values, and what's changed? `kb describe install mybundle`

-* Need more replicas? `kb config set mybundle replicas=3 && kb deploy mybundle`
+* Need more replicas? `kb config set mybundle replicas=3 && kb deploy bundle mybundle`

 * Want to see the differences between the current and running configuration? `kb diff mybundle`

-* Want to smoketest the service `kb smoketest mybundle`
+* Want to smoketest the service? `kb smoketest mybundle`

 Learn more by [Getting Started](01_getting-started.md)